I Gymnasium Zagreb: History

 Following the establishment of Yugoslavia, sweeping education reforms across the country required all public schools to become co-educational.
 Girls were accepted into the school from 1954 onward, and thus the official name of the school changed to The First Gymnasium.
-Also in 1954, the school celebrated its 100th year anniversary by erecting a plaque with the names of all the students who had died as a result of the Second World War.
+Also in 1954, the school celebrated its 100th year anniversary by erecting a plaque with the names of all the students who had died as a result of the World War II.
 Ten years later, people left homeless by Zagreb's catastrophic flood in 1964 were housed in the school's buildings while their homes were being repaired.

 Players from the school's handball team competed at the World School Handball championships in 1978, and won a silver medal.

 On the 31 March 1977, Croatian-Yugoslav politician Stipe Šuvar's reform eliminated the institution of gymnasiums.
 This meant that the First Gymnasium would merge with the Fourth Gymnasium, and change the name of their institution to 'The Centre for directed education for administration and judiciary' (Croatian: Centar usmjerenog obrazovanja za upravu i pravosuđe), or CUP for short.

-By an official decision from the Zagreb assembly and Croatian parliament, in 1980s a decision was made that the building of the school was to be converted into a museum.
+By an official decision from the Zagreb assembly and Croatian parliament, in the 1980s a decision was made that the building of the school was to be converted into a museum.
 In response, the staff of the school went on a protest strike in the spring of 1986.
 However, a few months later, the school was forced to re-locate from the premises.
 The school split their students into two separate facilities - grades 9 and 10 were situated on Warsaw Street, while grades 11 and 12 moved to Gundulić street.

 In 1990, the system of gymnasiums was returned to Yugoslavia.
-The school now split up into three separate institutions - the original First and Fourth Gymnasiums, and an administrative faculty.
+The school now split up into three separate institutions: the original First and Fourth Gymnasiums, and an administrative faculty.

 At the outbreak of the Homeland War, the basement of the school was used as a shelter for refugees.
 In January 1993, the school undertook a decision to move buildings once again.
 On 23 December the same year, the school was officially moved to its new building on Dubrovnik Avenue in New Zagreb.